Zigbee2MQTT fails to start

 Error: Coordinator failed to start, probably the panID is already in use, try a different panID or channel

-• If you still get this error after increasing the panID (as explained here) and you are using a Raspberry Pi with other USB devices attached (e.g. SSD) try connecting the SSD or adapter through a powered USB hub.
+- If you still get this error after increasing the panID (as explained here) and you are using a Raspberry Pi with other USB devices attached (e.g. SSD) try connecting the SSD or adapter through a powered USB hub.

-• In case you are getting this after first starting successfully and pairing a device it might be that the firmware has been flashed incorrectly.
-Try flashing the stick on a different computer (detailed infoopen in new window).
+- In case you are getting this after first starting successfully and pairing a device it might be that the firmware has been flashed incorrectly.
+Try flashing the stick on a different computer (detailed info).
 This issue mainly occurs in combination with a Slaesh's CC2652RB stick.

-• If you had your Zigbee network before and such an error appears with the new Zigbee adapter, try to switch off the Zigbee routers that were connected to your previous Zigbee network and restart Zigbee2MQTT.
+- If you had your Zigbee network before and such an error appears with the new Zigbee adapter, try to switch off the Zigbee routers that were connected to your previous Zigbee network and restart Zigbee2MQTT.

 Error: Resource temporarily unavailable Cannot lock port

 This error occurs when another program is already using (and thus locking) the adapter.
-You can find out which via the following command: ls -l /proc/[0-9]/fd/ |grep /dev/ttyACM0 (replace /dev/ttyACM0 with your adapter port).
+You can find out which via the following command: ls -l /proc/[0-9]/fd/ |grep /dev/ttyACM0

 Raspberry Pi users: use a good power supply